Friday, October 31, 2025

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-PGPD Arrests Suspect in Oxon Hill Fatal Shooting
+PGPD Arrests Suspect in Fatal Shooting

-The PGPD’s Fugitive Unit located and arrested Jackson on Thursday.
-He is charged with first and second degree murder and additional charges and is in the custody of the Department of Corrections on a no-bond status.
+Reid is in the custody of the Department of Corrections on a no-bond status.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.